 - 1 tbsp tomato paste

-- About 1/2 cup fresh basil leaves
+- About 1/2 cup fresh broad leaf basil

-- 1 sprig fresh oregano, only the leaves
+- 1 sprig fresh oregano, only the leaves (optional)

 - 1 tsp dried oregano

-- 1 tsp dried marjoram
+- 1 tsp dried thyme

 - ½ tsp salt

-- Freshly ground black pepper and variety of peppers
+- Freshly ground black pepper

-- 1 tsp boukovo (sweet pepper flakes)
+- 1 tsp boukovo (sweet pepper flakes) (optional)

-- Heat a large pot with water and put the tomatoes in for less than 1 minute.
-Cool under running water and then peel each tomato and remove the the green and hard core.
+- Heat a large pot with water and blanch the tomatoes in for 1 minute.
+Cool under running water and then peel each tomato and remove the green and hard core.

 Other relevant recipes:

-Kopiaste and Kali Orexi,
+Kopiaste and Kali Orexi!